kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - Feature Gates are enabled by default.
 - No major outstanding bugs.
-- 1 example of real-world use case.
+- 2 examples of real-world use cases.
   - CNI DRA driver (kubernetes-sigs/cni-dra-driver) can use this feature to manage and limit bandwidth quota.
+  - DRA Driver for CPU (kubernetes-sigs/dra-driver-cpu) can use this feature to manage and limit CPU resources.
 - Feedback collected from the community (developers and users) with adjustments provided, implemented and tested.

 ### GA